 - Choose the right size: You can measure your head by wrapping a flexible tape measure around the largest portion of your head, which is about one inch above your eyebrows.
 You can also wrap a string or ribbon around your head, and then measure the length of it with a ruler.
 Then choose a helmet that matches your measurement.

 - Adjust it to a proper fit: Your helmet should be snug but not painfully tight.
 It should sit level on your head, and not be tilted back.
 The front edge should be no more than a width of two fingers above your eyebrows in order to protect your forehead.
 Try pushing the helmet.
 If it shifts an inch or more, adjust the sizing wheel to tighten the fit.

 If you are ever in a biking accident, make sure you replace your helmet, even if it looks ok since it might be damaged internally.

 If you or a loved one were ever the victim of a Texas biking accident, you deserve justice and compensation.
-Contact the biking accident attorneys at the Law Offices of W.T.
-Johnson today and set-up your free, no-obligation consultation.
+Contact the Dallas bicycle accident lawyers at Crowe Arnold & Majors, LLP today and set-up your free, no-obligation consultation.